 International Trade Litigation

-Our international trade practice has a strong track record of success in handling complex antidumping and countervailing duty (AD/CVD) matters on behalf of our clients, particularly in the principal jurisdictions in which cases are filed, including the United States, the EU and China.
-Our achievements and abilities have been recognized by several leading independent publications: Legal 500 praises our “excellent responsiveness, wonderful business acumen and subject knowledge and insight;” Chambers has described Steptoe as a “go-to team for trade remedy matters,” while also awarding us its China “Award for Excellence” in international trade for the past two years; and Law360 has named us an “International Trade Group of the Year” for the past four years.
+Our International Trade practice has a strong track record of success in handling complex antidumping and countervailing duty (AD/CVD) matters on behalf of our clients, particularly in the principal jurisdictions in which cases are filed, including the United States, the EU, and China.
+Our achievements and abilities have been recognized by several leading independent publications: Legal 500 praises our “excellent responsiveness, wonderful business acumen and subject knowledge and insight;” Chambers has described Steptoe as a “go-to team for trade remedy matters,” while twice awarding us its China “Award for Excellence” in international trade; and Law360 has named us an “International Trade Group of the Year” five times.

 Significant Depth of Experience

 Steptoe has one of the largest International Trade practices in the world with more than 30 lawyers and other legal professionals spread across three continents.
 Over the past four decades, our lawyers have represented clients in more than 160 AD/CVD cases, in a wide range of countries, and across a wide range of industries.
 This extensive experience gives us a distinct advantage when developing case strategies for our clients.
 We have particular experience representing companies from “non-market economies” like China in trade remedy proceedings.
 With this experience and a track record of success – Chambers calls us the “leading experts in the field” – we have consistently been able to put companies facing these trade actions in the best possible competitive position.